When there’s a death, families may be left with many questions and not enough answers.

 As a funeral director, the thought of hiring an answering service might have never crossed your mind, but it’s a small kindness you can do for the families under your care.

 The endless ringing of a phone can sound like the echo of a thousand lonesome souls when a loss is fresh.
-Instead of torturing the bereaved with calls that lack a warm human touch, the simple act of hiring an answering service can create a loyalty that will last for generations.
+Instead of torturing the bereaved with calls that lack a warm human touch, the simple act of hiring a funeral home answering service can create a loyalty that will last for generations.